MrMerrittx702/print_a_shape/README.txt

 # print_a_shape

+Use the PrintShape.java file included

 Problem:

 Create a program  in java that prints out the following shape:

 aaaaaaaaaaaaaaaaaaaaaa
 aaaaaaaaaa aaaaaaaaaaa